Adjusting for informative cluster size in pseudo-value based regression approaches with clustered time to event data: Data Analysis

 To assess the effect of measured prognostic factors in predicting tooth survival, McGuire and Nunn \cite{McGuire1996} studied 99 patients diagnosed with moderate to severe adult periodontitis.
 Note that the patients studied here represent the clusters while the teeth in a patient's mouth correspond to the cluster units.
 These patients had received at least five years of maintenance care from a private practice and were followed for about 16 years.
 Here, the failure time for each tooth is defined as the time from the initiation of active periodontal therapy to the time of tooth loss.
 Further, one should expect correlation among the survival times for the teeth in an individual's mouth due to shared hygienic, dietary, and other behavioral factors.

 For the current analysis, we consider only the upper and lower molars.
 Thus, the cluster size ranges from 1 to 8 (an individual has at most 8 molars).
 The event history of a patient's tooth can be described by a two-state tracking model where a tooth begins from the initial state (diseased) and moves irreversibly to the absorbing state (tooth loss).
 A total of $m=97$ patients (clusters) in this study had at least one surviving molar at baseline, and 66 failures were observed among $n=606$ molar teeth.
+The marginal (with step-1 correction) occupation probabilities for the two states in this example are shown in Figure S2 of the supplementary material.
 A previous analysis \citep{cong2007} of this data set has shown that patients with more molar teeth tend to have better survival, thus, asserting the informativeness of the cluster sizes.
 We modeled the probability of a typical patient losing a typical tooth as a function of six risk factors namely, smoking status (1=smoker and 0 otherwise), age (years) at baseline, hygiene rating (1=good, 2=fair, 3=poor), the crown-to-root ratio indicator (1=unsatisfactory, 0=satisfactory), probing depth, and mobility.

 Table \ref{tab: periodontal} shows the estimated regression coefficients, standard error, and corresponding $p$-values (for testing the regression coefficient is equal to zero) from the CWGEE and GEE.
 The estimated coefficients are interpreted in terms of the ARR.
 For instance, based on the CWGEE model, the difference between teeth with satisfactory and unsatisfactory crown/root ratio in occupying the absorbing (tooth loss) state is 8\%.
 From the CWGEE model, the crown-to-root ratio, probing depth, and mobility all have a significant effect ($\alpha = 0.05$) on the survival probability of a typical tooth.
 Incidentally, the same factors are significant in the GEE model, although the corresponding $p$-values were generally smaller.
 Overall, the informativeness of the cluster sizes in this study may not be pronounced to warrant a distinction in the selection of significant factors in the two models.
 In general, we expect the adjustment for the informativeness to lead to the identification of the significant factors while protecting against the selection of false positives.
 The significant factors reported here are also consistent with the findings of other analyses of this data set \citep{McGuire1996, chen2017}.